Enschede fireworks disaster: Death toll

 By 22 May 2000, 18 people had been confirmed dead, including an elderly woman who died from her injuries in a hospital on 21 May.
 On 24 May, the search for victims ended with three people still missing and presumed dead.
 A 19th victim died from her injuries in a hospital on 19 October 2000.
 The addition of the three missing people to the death toll brought the total to 22.
 In 2005, Dutch media reported that a 26-year-old Enschede resident who had died in a local hospital on 2 October 2000 was unofficially being recognized as the 23rd victim of the disaster.
-Her widower clarified in an interview that while she sustained only minor injuries on the day of the disaster, she appeared to develop an eating disorder in the months thereafter, and that her doctor reported a "direct connection" between her death and the disaster without specifying whether or not she became physically ill as a result of the disaster or if illness was a factor in her death.
-A memorial at the site of the disaster lists her name along with the 22 victims included in the official death toll.
+Her widower clarified in an interview that while she sustained only minor injuries on the day of the disaster, she developed an eating disorder in the months thereafter, and that her doctor reported a "direct connection" between her death and the disaster.
+A memorial at the site lists her name along with the official 22 victims.

 Healthcare impact

-In 2005, a survey was published based on the electronic medical records of general practitioners, which compared 9,329 victims with a control sample size of 7,329 units ranging from 16 months before to 2.5 years after the disaster.
+A 2005 survey based on general practitioners' medical records compared 9,329 victims with a control sample size of 7,329 units, ranging from 16 months before to 2.5 years after the disaster.

 The study highlighted that "two and a half years post-disaster the prevalence of psychological problems in victims, who had to relocate, was about double and in the non-relocated victims one-third more than controls".
 Relocated victims showed the highest increase of medically unexplained physical symptoms (tiredness, headache, nausea, and abdominal pain) and of gastrointestinal morbidity.